How regularly you should install new air filters can depend on the following:

 - Air pollution levels and construction around the residence

 For basic 1"–3" air filters, manufacturers usually instruct you to change them every 30–60 days.
-If you have from light to moderate allergies, you could upgrade the air filter or get new ones even more regularly.
+If you deal with from light to moderate allergies, you could upgrade the air filter or get new ones even more frequently.

-Or, if you live a more country area or less occupied residence (like a vacation home) and there are fewer cars around, yearly may be regular enough.
+Or, if you reside a more country area or less occupied residence (like a vacation home) and there are fewer cars around, annually may be frequent enough.

-Here are averages that might help you figure out how often you should change the air filter at your house:
+Here are averages that might help you figure out how often you should change the air filter at your residence:

 - Average suburban residence without pets: every 90 days